Akhil4826/laravel-project-simple-/README.md

 </p>

 ## 🚀 **Overview**
-This is a simple Laravel project demonstrating CRUD (Create, Read, Update, Delete) operations with a clean and intuitive interface.
-The project is designed to help users manage posts and users seamlessly.
+This is a simple Laravel project.

 ---